nihal-ramaswamy/DDCO-project/README.md

 # 4 Bit Counter

-A simple up-down counter project made using Icarus Verilog as a part of the Digital Design and Computer Organization course (UE19CS201) at PES University.
+A simple up-down counter project made using Icarus Verilog as a part of the Digital Design and Computer Organization Laboratory (UE19CS206) at PES University.

 ## Contents